Lupin3000/AugmentedReality/readme.md

 5. If you see artificial colored lines on the screen, press the **s-key** to perform the calibration and save the values.
 6. To end the calibration proces and to stop the Python script, press the **q-key**.

-> Each time you press the s-key, the calibration is carried out again and the values are overwritten in the file `src/camera_params.npz`.
+> Each time you press the s-key, the calibration is carried out again and the values are overwritten in the file `src/camera_params.npz` (_if file exist_).
 >
 > To display the values at any time later, you can create the Python script `dev/show_calibration.py`.